 Afropuff Lederhosen is also available as a keynote lecture which encourages the audience to re-think racial and social norms.
 Ripe with humor and true stories, this lecture makes race personal and promotes reflection and further discussion among audience members.
 The lecture also covers a brief introduction to Critical Race Theory and touches upon the themes mentioned in the workshop description listed above.

-How I Found Out I Was Black Workshop
+How I Found Out I Was Black

 In order to create a difference head-space in which to approach the topic of identity construction, this workshop begins with a live delivery of Mr. Roberts' performance piece, How I Found Out I Was Black.
 Discussion-based small group activities designed to stimulate personal reflection on participant’s own relationship to racial and ethnic difference follow performance.
 The conversation is then expanded to include consideration of the other forms of difference and “othering” which we encounter in our daily lives.
 This workshop includes handouts which help guide the activities and provide a framework for participants to return to on own their time.
 Also included is a reading list for further study detailing sources as they relate to the topics raised in the workshop.